vorthkor/tempsense/README.md

 Today it's a bot with multi-functions and programmable to receive more functions.

-Materials:
+## Materials:

 1. Any Raspberry Pi - I'm using Raspberry Pi Zero W on [headless](https://vorthkor.github.io/victao-blog/learn/2021/12/10/headlessraspi.html)
 2. DHT11 temperature and humidity sensor
 3. BC548 Transistor
 4. 10k Ohms Resistor
 5. 5VDC Relay module - 110/220VCC
-6. Telegram bot API token
+6. Telegram Bot API token
   * Create with `@BotFather` on Telegram and it will give you the bot token
   * Enable inline commands and make the ones you want